 Leaving the Salon d’Hercule, the Salon de l’Abondance is next in line.
 It was built in 1680 and served long as the antichambre of the room holding the Sun King’s collection of curiosities and rarities.
 Said room could be accessed through a end door and is now Louis XVI’s gaming room.
 The ceiling was painted by René-Antoine Houasse and depicts some of the most valuable pieces of the collection.
 The King loved to show his collection to his guests on all possible occasions and during the soirées de l’appartement the Salon de l’Abondance served as the place for refreshments.
 Here the thirsty courtier could have a sip of coffee, liquors or wine.

 The adjoining Salon de Vénus is the actual entrance to the State Rooms.
 Before 1752 it was directly connected to the Ambassadors’ Staircase.
-The decoration of the Salon de Vénus is decorated in Roman style and the ceiling, painted by René-Antoine Houasse as well, shows the Goddess of love herself and as illustrious figures like Cleopatra.
+The Salon de Vénus is decorated in Roman style and the ceiling, painted by René-Antoine Houasse as well, shows the Goddess of love herself and as illustrious figures like Cleopatra.
 In one corner of the ceiling, a painting of Alexander marrying Roxana is to remind the viewer of Louis XIV’s own wedding.
 The central piece in the room is Jean Varin’s statue of Louis XIV as Roman emperor.
 It was placed there around 1682 and replaced in 1687 by an ancient statue of Lucius Quinctius Cincinnatus.
 During the French Revolution, the Cincinnatus statue fond a new home in the Louvre and Jean Varin’s Louis XIV returned to the spot.
 While the Salon d’Hercule provided the courtiers with beverages, the Salon de Vénus was filled with pyramids of fresh fruit, even exotic lemons and oranges, various candied fruits, marzipan and baskets of flowers.

 Venus is followed by Diane, the Goddess of the hunt, the moon, nature and the sister of Apollo.
 The ceiling, painted by Gabriel Blanchard, shows Diane watching over the hunt and navigation.
 Busts line the walls, some coming from Cardinal Mazarin‘s collection, but the central piece is once more the Sun King himself.
 The Salon de Diane is the home of Bernini’s bust of Louis XIV, undeniably handsome, majestic and awe-inspiring.
 During the evening soirées, this room was reserved for billiards.
 The King loved to play billiards and was rather good at it, thus raised seating was placed in order for the dames to admire their King beating his opponents.